Lion, dragon dance troupes in hot demand to usher in 2024 Year of the Dragon

 “There are many requests coming in, and we expect the number of ‘cai qing’ (picking the green) performances by the troupes to go up to 4,000, compared with 3,000 in 2023.”

-Cheong Cheng Dragon and Lion Dance Association’s team leader Kessler Tan said he had received over 40 bookings so far, which is between 35 per cent and 100 per cent more than the bookings for CNY performances during the pandemic.
+Cheong Cheng Dragon & Lion Dance Association’s team leader Kessler Tan said he has received over 40 bookings so far, which is between 35 per cent and 100 per cent more than the bookings for CNY performances during the pandemic.

-He added that his troupe was planning to put in more sessions to stay in tip-top shape for the CNY period, even though they had been training throughout the year.
+He added that his troupe is planning to put in more sessions to stay in tip-top shape for the CNY period, even though the members have been training throughout the year.

-Fu Hong Lion Dance Culture Troupe founder Paul Woo said his troupe had 22 confirmed orders for CNY performances, and was expecting 80 more.
+Fu Hong Lion Dance Culture Troupe’s founder Paul Woo said his troupe has 22 confirmed orders for CNY performances, and is expecting 80 more.
 Fu Hong had about 50 orders for CNY 2023.

-Mr Woo has bought more lion heads to prepare for an anticipated higher number of orders, and his troupe will also be mixing modernity with tradition by getting a God of Fortune mascot to perform the “ke mu san” dance, which has gone viral on Chinese social media platform Douyin.
+Mr Woo has bought more lion heads to prepare for an anticipated higher number of orders, and his troupe will be mixing modernity with tradition by getting a God of Fortune mascot to perform the “Ke Mu San” dance, which has gone viral on Chinese social media platform Douyin.

-Similarly, Mr Ong said he would be doing more for the coming Year of the Dragon.

-“Every year I try to surprise my clients with something new.
-Since it’s the dragon year, I thought surprising them with something related to dragon will be most appropriate,” he said, without revealing details to keep the surprise element for his clients.
+Similarly, Mr Ong said he will be doing more for the coming Year of the Dragon.
+“Every year, I try to surprise my clients with something new.
+Since it’s the dragon year, I thought surprising them with something related to dragons will be most appropriate,” he said, without revealing details to keep the surprise element for his clients.

-While the troupes ST spoke to try to liven things up by coming up with new ideas each year, the prices of such performances have also gone up by at least 17 per cent in 2024 due to increased rental costs.
+While the troupes ST spoke to try to liven things up by coming up with new ideas each year, the prices of such performances have gone up by at least 17 per cent in 2024 due to increased rental costs.

-Mr Ong said the amount the troupe earns during CNY is mostly spent on renting lorries, equipment, storage space, and manpower.
+Mr Ong said the amount the troupe earns during Chinese New Year is mostly spent on renting lorries, equipment, storage space and manpower.

-For example, the price of renting a lorry with a driver has now gone up by 50 per cent.
-It used to cost $120 per day, but it has gone up to $180 this year, he added.
+For example, the price of renting a lorry with a driver has gone up by 50 per cent.
+It used to cost $120 a day, but has gone up to $180 this year, he said.

-Mr Woo, who faces a similar situation, said while he expected his troupe’s bookings to double in 2024, he was concerned about the increased costs.
+Mr Woo, who faces a similar situation, said that while he expects his troupe’s bookings to double in 2024, he is concerned about the increased costs.

-“Customers always comment that we make a lot of money from performing, but they don’t realise that we also face a lot of unseen challenges,” he added.
+“Customers always comment that we make a lot of money from performing, but they don’t realise that we face a lot of unseen challenges,” he said.

 “Last year, it was raining heavily during the Chinese New Year period, but we still had to continue performing in the rain.
 Our lion heads, which cost about $1,200 each, were destroyed by the rain, and we had to throw them away afterwards.”